smittytone/imageprep/README.md

 Please note that if you specify a crop anchor point using `--cropfrom`, it will override any offset value you specify.

+## Contributions ##

+Contributions are welcome, but pull requestss can only be accepted when they target the `develop` branch.
+PRs targetting `main` will be rejected.

 ## Release Notes ##

+- 6.4.0 *Unreleased*
+    - Support the loading of individual files, not just a directory.
 - 6.3.4 *25 May 2022*
     - Add `man` page.
 - 6.3.3 *23 July 2021*